top of page

 2. Solder Ball Voiding Defects

 Voids in solder balls primarily form due to oxidation, incomplete flux removal, and suboptimal reflow processes.
-Solutions include precise environmental control during reflow, stepwise temperature ramping, and nitrogen atmosphere.
-3D X-ray and AI-powered inspection systems improve defect detection, while new solder paste formulations have greatly reduced void incidence rates.
+Solutions include precise environmental control during reflow, stepwise temperature ramping, and a nitrogen atmosphere.
+Additionally, 3D X-ray and AI-powered inspection systems improve defect detection.
+New solder paste formulations have greatly reduced void incidence rates, enhancing overall reliability.

 3. Die Cracking & Interface Fracture

-Die cracking and interface fractures are common during wire bonding and are often linked to ESD, handling damage, or thermal mismatch.
-Early detection uses Scanning Acoustic Microscopy (C-SAM) and FEM simulation; newer AI techniques help with targeted localization and predictive analysis.
+Die cracking and interface fractures are common during wire bonding.
+These issues are often linked to ESD, handling damage, or thermal mismatch.
+Early detection techniques, such as Scanning Acoustic Microscopy (C-SAM) and FEM simulation, are essential.
+Newer AI techniques help with targeted localization and predictive analysis.
 These methods are crucial for ensuring device reliability in high-density IC packages.

 Die Cracking & Interface Fracture